4ait/bin_struct/README.md

 This way you will have exactly what you expect without any overhead.
 This feature needs to implement decode_topology, same as I did already for parse.

+For second solution I see a fallback using decode all with filter along with warning for such usecase is not compiled and fallback used right now and instructions how to compile this usecase.

 ## Installation